vivekchand/CarND-Vehicle-Detection/writeup_template.md

 ###Histogram of Oriented Gradients (HOG)

 ####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+Training images

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

-![alt text][image1]
+![alt text][car_not_car]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

-![alt text][image2]
+![alt text][HOG_example]

 ####2.
-Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+HOG Parameters

+After exploring different color spaces and HOG parameters, following configuration was chosen which gave best test-set accuracy. orientations=8, pixels_per_cell=(8,8), cells_per_block=(2,2)

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+Training the classifier

+LinearSVC is used as the classifier.
+The training process can be seen in the 8th cell of `Vehicle_Detection.ipynb`.
+The features are extracted and concatenated.
+The training images are scaled up to 0-255 before passed into the feature extractor.

+The feature includes HOG features, spatial features & color histograms.

 ###Sliding Window Search

 ####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+Detecting vehicles in unseen images

+The code for detecting cars is in the cell 10.
+Sliding window technique is used to search a portion of an image to predict whether or not a vehicle was present.
+In order to increase efficiency, I reduced the search area by setting a region of interest which ignores the top half of the image & reduced the image by size of 1.5.
+As the window slides along the search area, the classifier is used to predict whether or not a vehicle is present based on the features in that sample.

 ####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Reduce false positives

+To reduce false positives & to make bounding boxes consistent & smoother across frames, heatmaps are used of the positive detections reported by classifier.
+An average of heatmaps over 15 past frames & used a threshold to remove false positives.
+I used scipy's label() function to identify "blobs" in the heatmap, which correlated to vehicles in the image.
+The process_image() in cell 10 applies the threshold to the vehicle found.
+An example of an input image (left) and a heatmap applied to that image (right) is shown below:

+####3.
+Visual display

+Bounding boxes are displayed on the images around the detected cars using draw_bounding_boxes() for the given labels.
+The labels are nothing but blobs of heatmaps mentioned above.
+By using an average of heatmaps over 15 frames of video, the result is a smooth & consistent bounding box around vehicles without any false positives in the project video.

 ![alt text][image4]
 ---